learn-co-curriculum/js-advanced-functions-collection-processing-methods-family-tree/README.md

 practice heavily.
 They're going to be your friends every day in JavaScript-land.
-There are other collection-processing methods that you might not memorize, but it's pretty common for a developer to realize that they're working in the "Character of collection-processing methods" and think, "Hm, maybe there's a collection-processing method for that...."
+There are other collection-processing methods that you might not memorize, but it's pretty common for a developer to realize that they're working in the "Character of Collection Processing" and think, "Hm, maybe there's a collection-processing method for that...."
 When that moment hits, the developer comes _back_ to the documentation and look for that "just-right" collection-processing method.